 Now to the hard part.
 Step two of the Feynman Technique asks you to teach what you just learned.
 Teaching a real person as opposed to an imaginary one is much more effective as it reveals if you really know what you’re talking about.
 It’s also more challenging because it reveals if you really know what you’re talking about.
 Our improvements to step one should’ve given you a bit of an edge.
-But even and especially the most knowledgable subject experts can be surprised by smart student questions.
+But even and especially the most knowledgeable subject experts can be surprised by students asking smart questions.
 Beware of the curse of knowledge.

-If you’re doing well, your experience will be interactive and your study results will be challenged.
+If you’re doing well, your experience will be interactive, and your study results will be challenged.
 You’ll be forced to clarify, explain in less or more detail, answer questions, unpack jargon and consider perspectives you didn’t even think of.
-If it’s not going so well you’ll be talking to a wall for an hour because you’re still struggling too much with what you teach and how you teach it.
+If it’s not going so well, you’ll be talking to a wall for an hour because you’re still struggling too much with what you teach and how you teach it.
 This is why I think this step is a good place to ask yourself: Is your primary goal to learn about a subject with your student being a mere means to your end?
 Or do you actually want to teach them so you both benefit from the experience?

 Even though the latter approach has more benefits, I think both options are fine as long as everyone is in agreement.
 Ideally, teachers teach because they know their subject well, not because they want to learn it.
 Knowing how to teach is just another layer of difficulty.
 Speaking a language fluently doesn’t make you a language teacher.
 So be aware that you might not know what you don’t know about teaching someone how to play chess.
 Because you lack experience in chess, teaching, or both.
 But more on that later.

 Instruction is of course more than explaining facts you read in a book.
 Here are three more pointers on how to fill the term ‘teaching’ with life and meaning.